 Volunteer in the Local Community

 Volunteers made 300 masks our first week!
 We are distributing masks to Temple members and community organizations inclucluding the Homeless Hospitality Center, Safe Futures (domestic shelter), and New London Health Collective.
-Additional agencies can be added as production ramps up.

 To help – contact Marty or Matt:

 The goal of the Mitzvah Corps is to help congregants who have emergency needs as well as those who need home visits, assistance with rides, getting to appointments, or providing help for day to day activities etc.